Last week, Cinemark, headquartered in Plano, celebrated the opening of their latest innovation—a kid-friendly auditorium!

 - Camp Cinemark would be great for a kids party, school trip or special event.
 Party packages are available and the entire auditorium is available for rent too.
 Email email@example.com for birthday party, special event or other rental details.

 If you’d like to experience Camp Cinemark it’s currently only available at Cinemark Allen 16 located at 921 SH 121, Allen.
 This week, Disney/Pixar’s Coco is showing four times daily.
-Click here to get tickets—just make sure you choose the option “Camp Cinemark” when booking.
+Just make sure you choose the option “Camp Cinemark” when booking.

 Photography by Stephanie Tann.